negupt/bluebell/README.md

     # No direct CLI command to create ACR Service Connection.
 We will invoke it through ACR Service Connection template
     # Replace Parameters values in acr_sample_params.json file with your actual environment values and run sed commands as a batch from CLI.
 Please follow below steps to get required values.

-    #Please use below command to get scope and login server. registryId and scope will have same values.
+    # Please use below command to get scope and login server. registryId and scope will have same values.
-     az acr show --name <registryname>  # e.g. CICD12
+     az acr show --name <registryname>  # e.g. CICD12.
+If you are following all steps from the begnining then you can also use $$He_Name

-    #Please use below command to get tenant id , Subscription id and Subscription Name
+    # Please use below command to get tenant id, Subscription id and Subscription Name
      az account show

     # Run following command to create ACR Service Connection